doctorfree/RoonCommandLine/markdown/play_playlist.1.md

 play_playlist - Play Roon Library Playlist

 # SYNOPSIS
-**play_playlist** [*PLAYLIST*]
+**play_playlist** [ PLAYLIST ]

 # DESCRIPTION
-**play_playlist** Plays the Roon Library playlist named *PLAYLIST*.
+Plays the Roon Library playlist named *PLAYLIST*.
 If no library playlist name matches *PLAYLIST* exactly, search for Roon Library playlist whose name contains the case-sensitive string *PLAYLIST*.
-If there is a unique match on the search substring then it will play that playlist.
-If more than one Roon Library playlist name matches the search substring then it will return a list of matching playlist names.
+If there is a unique match on the search substring then *play_playlist* will play that playlist.
+If more than one Roon Library playlist name matches the search substring then *play_playlist* will return a list of matching playlist names.
 To play an playlist using the substring search facility, enough of a substring must be supplied to uniquely match a Roon Library playlist name.

 # COMMAND LINE OPTIONS
 **PLAYLIST**